 We recommend dental sealants as part of preventive care for kids.
 Most tooth decay in children and teens occurs on the chewing surfaces of the back teeth.
 Dental sealants can be applied to these surfaces to prevent decay.

 Applying sealants does not require drilling or removing tooth structure.
-First, we clean the tooth with a special toothpaste.
+First, we clean the tooth with special toothpaste.
 We then apply a special gel and wash it off.
 Finally, the sealant is painted on the tooth.
 It takes about a minute for the sealant to form a hard coat.
 One application can last as long as five to ten years.
 Sealants should be checked regularly and reapplied as necessary.

 Children and adults at high risk of dental decay may benefit from using additional fluoride products, including dietary supplements (for children who do not have adequate levels of fluoride in their drinking water), mouth rinses, and professionally applied gels and varnishes.